-A single lesion will usually appear.
-It will occur in the area where the infection was originally passed.
-Common sites include the genitals, rectum, tongue, inside of the mouth, or lips.
+A single sore appears.
+It will happen in the area where the infection was passed.
+Common sites are the external genitals, rectum, tongue, inside of the mouth, or lips.

-It will start as a raised and painless lesion called a chancre.
-It will gradually break down to form an ulcer.
-It usually lasts for 3-6 weeks.
+It will start as a raised and painless sore called a chancre.
+It will break down to form an ulcer.
+It lasts for 3 to 6 weeks.
 The ulcer will heal on its own.

 |Copyright © Nucleus Medical Media, Inc.|

-Secondary Stage Several Weeks to Months after the Original Lesion
+Secondary Stage: Several Weeks to Months after the Original Sore

-This stage is marked by the appearance of a non-itchy rash.
-This rash may appear as rough, red, or reddish brown spots on the palms of the hands or soles of the feet.
-It is also possible for different rashes to appear in other places on the body.
+This stage features a non-itchy rash.
+The rash may appear as rough, red, or reddish brown spots on the palms of the hands or soles of the feet.
+Other rashes may also appear in other places on the body.
 These rashes may appear as:

 - Slimy white patches in the mouth